slhck/h26x-extractor/README.md

 - `nalu`

 The callback returns an instance of the NALU type.
 You can access the `s` property to get the whole data including the RBSP.
+You can use the `set_allcallbacks` method to set callbacks for all types.

 You can also call the `nalutypes` classes to decode the individual fields, e.g. `nalutypes.SPS`: